Macrometacorp/docs/docs/c8ql/tutorial/import-and-merge.md

 ]
 ```

-## Merging Characters and Traits
+## Merge Characters and Traits

-Great, we resolved the letters to meaningful traits!
-But we also need to know to which character they belong.
-Thus, we need to merge both the character document and the data from trait document:
+Great, you resolved the letters to meaningful traits!
+But which character do they belong to?
+With the `MERGE()` operation, you can combine the character document and the data from trait document:

 ```js
 FOR c IN Characters
     RETURN MERGE(c, { traits: DOCUMENT("Traits", c.traits)[*].en } )
 ```

+Results will be similar to the following:

 ```json
 [